-Multimedia artist Tamlin Blake explores the boundaries between fine art and what have been considered the more domesticated artforms of weaving, sewing and beading.
-She constantly questions the expectations of and boundaries between medium and concept.
+Mixed-media artist Tamlin Blake explores the boundaries between fine art and what have been considered the more domesticated artforms of weaving, sewing and beading.
+Through colour and line, she instils a sense of spontaneity in her time-consuming newspaper tapestries.

-Tamlin holds a Masters in fine art from the University of Stellenbosch.
+Tamlin holds a Master’s Degree in Fine Art from the University of Stellenbosch.